 Performing music over the internet

-Tips and information to perform music over the internet through Zoom or other real-time networked methods.
+Tips and information on playing music online over the internet through Zoom or other real-time networked methods.

 Two people performing together over a video conferencing application (such as Zoom) will inherently be out of sync anywhere from 300ms to one second, depending on the location of the participants.

-The good news is that getting remote performers to play in real-time (with a one-way latency of 20-30ms) is possible, however this requires considerable setup and patience to work through.
-Anyone interested in exploring this area is encouraged to check out the document Networked Music performance: A step-by-step guide to real-time musical collaboration over the internet using Jacktrip.
+The COVID-19 pandemic has accelerated the development of a number of low-latency audio applications designed for music performance.
+Anyone interested in exploring this area is encouraged to check out the Sonobus application as well as the document Networked Music performance: A step-by-step guide to real-time musical collaboration over the internet using Jacktrip.

-For anyone wanting a quick way to play music with a standard computer setup, here are the two things you can do to improve the experience of playing music over the internet when using Zoom.
+For anyone wanting a quick way to play music with a standard Zoom computer setup, here are two things you can do to improve the experience of playing music over the internet.

-- Have participants mute their microphones so their out-of-time audio doesn't distract the other performers.
+- Have participants mute their microphones so their out-of-time audio doesn't distract the other performers due to latency.